Youth To Washington Tour and Youth Day in Springfield

 A scholarship applicant is eligible for consideration in only one of the above two categories, and is eligible to apply through only one electric cooperative.
 The applicant must be a high school senior who is planning to enroll in a full-time (at least 12 hours) undergraduate course of study at an accredited two-year or four-year college, university, or vocational/technical school in the United States.

-The seventh, eighth, and ninth scholarships will be awarded to a high school senior who will be enrolling full-time at a two-year Illinois community college.
+The eighth, ninth, tenth, and eleventh scholarships will be awarded to a high school senior who will be enrolling full-time at a two-year Illinois community college.
 Sons and daughters of electric cooperative members, employees and directors who reside in Illinois are eligible to apply.

 For full eligibility requirements, please see the “Thomas H. Moore IEC Memorial Scholarship Program Official Rules.”